 Millions of Americans help care for older adult family members or friends.
-But, caregivers often don’t identify themselves with this role.
-Whether you call yourself a caregiver, or simply a good daughter or son, you know that caring for an aging parent or friend has its rewards and its trials.
+But caregivers often don’t identify themselves with this role.
+Whether you call yourself a caregiver, or simply a good friend or family member, you know that caring for an aging loved one has its rewards and its trials.

 If you are a caregiver, or expect to be one someday, these are tips to help you cope.